ros2/ros2_documentation/source/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Services/Understanding-ROS2-Services.rst

   response:
   turtlesim_msgs.srv.Spawn_Response(name='turtle2')

-You will get this method-style view of what's happening, and then the service response.
+The terminal shows the request that was sent and the service response.

-Your turtlesim window will update with the newly spawned turtle right away:
+The Turtlesim window updates with the newly spawned turtle:

 .. image:: images/spawn.png

 8 ros2 service echo
 ^^^^^^^^^^^^^^^^^^^

-To see the data communication between a service client and a service server you can ``echo`` the service using:
+To monitor the data communication between a service client and a service server, use:

 .. code-block:: console

   $ ros2 service echo <service_name | service_type> <arguments>

-``ros2 service echo`` depends on service introspection of a service client and server, that is disabled by default.
+``ros2 service echo`` depends on service introspection, which is disabled by default.
-To enable it, users must call ``configure_introspection`` after creating a service client or server.
+To enable it, call ``configure_introspection`` after creating a service client or server.

-Start up the ``introspection_client`` and ``introspection_service`` service introspection demo.
+To try this, start up the ``introspection_client`` and ``introspection_service`` demo:

 .. code-block:: console

   $ ros2 launch demo_nodes_cpp introspect_services_launch.py

-Open another terminal and run the following to enable service introspection for ``introspection_client`` and ``introspection_service``.
+Open another terminal and enable service introspection for both nodes:

 .. code-block:: console

   $ ros2 param set /introspection_service service_configure_introspection contents
   $ ros2 param set /introspection_client client_configure_introspection contents

-Now we are able to see the service communication between ``introspection_client`` and ``introspection_service`` via ``ros2 service echo``.
+To see the live communication between ``introspection_client`` and ``introspection_service``, run:

 .. code-block:: console